Suspended Little Leaguer's bat sells for nearly $10,000 at auction

 “Marco loves Little League and is happy that he is able to give back to an organization that he is very fond of,” his father, Joe Rocco, said in a text.
 “Little League was such a big part of Marco's life for a long time.”

 The auction by Goldin Auctions drew 68 bids.
-The winning bid was $9,882, and the name of the winning bidder was not announced.
+The winning bid was $9,882; the name of the winning bidder was not announced.

 Marco's bat flip on July 16 in the final of the Little League sectional tournament resulted in an ejection, a one-game suspension and a legal fight.